 For a more challenging hike, try Teetertown Preserve which is accessible from Pleasant Grove Road or Hollow Brook Road in Lebanon Township.
 There are trails around the fields in the Mountain Farm Section and woodland hiking in the Ravine Section.
 Both areas constantly change in grade with the Ravine Section being the more challenging area because of slope and rocks.
 Afterwards, stop in a Chelseas Restaurant and Pub, voted 2020 Hunterdon Happening List Best Burger.

 Columbia Trail offers 7 miles of converted railway between High Bridge Borough and Vernoy Road in Lebanon Township.
 Views are breathtaking.
 Start the day with breakfast at Hunterdon Happening List Winner Gronsky’s Milk House in High Bridge.
-End with a martini at Hunterdon Happening List Winner Fox and Hound Tavern in Lebanon.
+End with a martini at Hunterdon Happening List Finalist Fox and Hound Tavern in Lebanon.